You are now in the main content area

 Research Interests:

-Digital humanities, textual encoding and computer-assisted textual analysis, digital literature, digital games and gaming, digital cultures, critical code/software studies, social knowledge creation, Oscar Wilde, queer studies, life-writing, early modern theatre history.
+Queer digital humanities, textual encoding and computer-assisted textual analysis, digital literature, digital games and gaming, digital cultures, critical code/software studies, social knowledge creation, Oscar Wilde, queer studies, life-writing.